 Betrayal is an emotional assault, resulting in a complete loss of trust in the relationship you once knew.
-Betrayal trauma can feel like a physical abuse—as if you have punched in the stomach.
+Betrayal trauma can feel like physical abuse—as if you have been punched in the stomach.
 It activates fight or flight within you and causes emotional injury.

 After the betrayal, it is normal to go through a wide variety of responses and feelings.
 Thoughts such as “I am crazy,” “I shouldn’t have called him on this,” and “I am a controlling partner” can run wild through your head.
 However, you are a victim of betrayal trauma and you are facing similar symptoms to post-traumatic stress disorder (PTSD).